EVanwormhoudt/ContactApp/README.md

 # ContactApp

-M1 java probject
+M1 java probject \

-it's just a simple app where you can access users from a database.
-You can delete users, modify them and add new ones.
+by Elliott Vanwormhoudt, Julien Lefebvre et Grabiel Contois

+## Description

+This is a simple contact app that allows you to add, delete, and edit contacts.

-You can also export them in the Vcard format
+You can also export contacts to vcf files.

+Each contact has a name, nickname, phone number, email, address and a category.